PoorHttp/PoorWSGI/doc/documentation.rst

 arguments from request body at initialisation when request type is POST, PUT or PATCH.
 There will be ``Request.form`` property which is instance of ``FieldStorage`` class.
 If you want to off this functionality, set this property to ``False``.
-If form parsing is disabled, or json is detected, ``Request.form`` will be instance of ``EmptyForm`` with same interface and no data.
+If form parsing is disabled, or JSON is detected, ``Request.form`` will be instance of ``EmptyForm`` with same interface and no data.

 Application.form_mime_types
 ``````````````````````````````
-List of mime types, which is paresed as input form by ``FieldStorage`` class.
+List of mime types, which is parsed as input form by ``FieldStorageParser``
-If input request does not have set one of these mime types, that form was not
+class.
+If input request does not have set one of these mime types, that form
-parsed.
+will not be parsed.

 Application.file_callback
 `````````````````````````